 The new law raises the threshold for per se reckless driving for speeding from driving in excess of 80 miles per hour to driving in excess of 85 miles per hour.
 The threshold for per se reckless driving for speeding for driving at or more than 20 miles per hour in excess of the speed limit remains unchanged.
 The bill also provides that any person who drives a motor vehicle at a speed in excess of 80 miles per hour but below 86 miles per hour on any highway in the Commonwealth having a maximum speed limit of 65 miles per hour shall be subject to an additional fine of $100.

-1st offenders for breathalyzer/blood test refusal can petition for restricted license
+1st offenders for breathalyzer/blood test refusal can petition for a restricted license

 HB 34 allows a person convicted of a first offense of refusal of breathalyzer or blood tests to determine BAC to petition the court (30 days after the conviction) for a restricted driver’s license.
 The restricted license is not applicable to commercial motor vehicles.

-Driver’s licenses no longer suspended for nonpayment of fines or costs
+Driver’s licenses are no longer suspended for nonpayment of fines or costs

 The Department of Motor Vehicles must return or reinstate any person’s driver’s license that was suspended prior to July 1, 2019, solely for nonpayment of fines or costs.
 Any person who is convicted of violating the law cannot have their driver’s license suspended just because they are unable to or refuse to pay fines and costs.